 Yes, emissions from ships are controlled by the Resource Management (Marine Pollution) Regulations 1998, Regional Coastal Plan and Annex VI of the International Marine Pollution regulations.

-Environment Canterbury has conducted detailed studies of air quality at Lyttleton and found that air quality is comfortably within World Health Organisation and national guidelines – despite significantly greater shipping, rail, and road traffic than is the case in Akaroa.
+Environment Canterbury has conducted detailed studies of air quality at Lyttelton and found that air quality is comfortably within World Health Organisation and national guidelines – despite significantly greater shipping, rail, and road traffic than is the case in Akaroa.

 Given this, we can be confident there are no issues with air quality in Akaroa from cruise ships.